toss/granite/docs/guides/miscellaneous/install-native-app.md

 | **Host**       | `https://d2dzky5bdhec40.cloudfront.net` | Trial bundle CDN address.
 Provided for testing. |
 | **URL Scheme** | `granite://showcase` <br> `granite://counter`  | Scheme used for handling deep links in the app. |

-Enter these values in the Granite sandbox settings and run the app.
+Enter these values in the Granite test settings and run the app.

 | iOS                                                                                                                                                                                                             | Android                                                                                                                                                                                                             |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |